daniCh8/mixed-reality-surgery-assistance-2020/doc/patient-switch-instructions.md

 2. Select all the objects under `Patient1` -> `Plates` in the hierarchy, right-click on the selection, and press _Delete_.
 3. Drag and drop all the plate objs under `Patient1` -> `Plates` in the hierarchy.
 You can skip this step if there are no plates for this patient.
 4. Select all the created objects, right-click on the selection, and press _Unpack Prefab Completely_.
-5. Select all the objects under `Patient1` -> `Bone` -> `MainBone` in the hierarchy, right-click on the selection and press _Delete_.
+5. Select all the objects under `Patient1` -> `Bone` in the hierarchy, right-click on the selection and press _Delete_.
-6. Select all the objects under `Patient1` -> `Bone` -> `FractureCollection` in the hierarchy, right-click on the selection and press _Delete_.
-7. Drag and drop the main bone obj under `Patient1` -> `Bone` -> `MainBone` in the hierarchy.
-8. Select the created bone object, right-click on the selection, and press _Unpack Prefab Completely_.
-9. Drag and drop all the realigned fracture bone objs under `Patient1` -> `Bone` -> `FractureCollection` in the hierarchy.
+6. Drag and drop the realigned bone objs under `Patient1` -> `Bone` in the hierarchy.
-10. Select all the created bone objects, right-click on the selection, and press _Unpack Prefab Completely_.
+7. Select the created bone objects, right-click on the selection, and press _Unpack Prefab Completely_.

 The GIF below shows this process.